 Most ransomware attacks follow a complex, multi-stage attack pattern that can cause significant damage at any point during an incident.
 It isn’t enough to stop just one stage of this pattern.
 Every stage must be mitigated in a unified and focused approach that deals with the attack as a single, unfolding event.

-To stop ransomware, you must consider deploying many different tools and processes before, during, and after an attack.
+To mitigate ransomware, you must consider deploying many different tools and processes before, during, and after an attack.

 Many of these tools and processes require expert operators with rare (and often, expensive) skillsets.